 I am currently Director of Teaching for the School of Environment, Earth and Ecosystem Sciences (EEES), a role I have held since July 2018.
 I have been a Senior Lecturer in the School of Environment, Earth and Ecosystem Sciences (formerly Department of Earth Sciences) since 2011, and a Lecturer from 2000-2011.
 Prior to that, I held a NERC Research Fellowship at the Open University (1997-2000), working on highly deformed and metamorphosed rocks at the western end of the Himalaya, in northern Pakistan.
 Since then, my research has focused mainly on orogenic processes in the Himalaya and Tibet, with brief excursions to the Alps, Australia, southern Spain and India.
 In the meantime, my Himalayan research has migrated gradually eastwards, through north-west India and southern Tibet to Bhutan and Arunachal Pradesh.
-I've co-supervised a number of PhD students in that time, working on deep subduction and element cycling in the Alps, isotopic fingerprinting of tectonic units in the Himalaya, channel flow and crustal melting in the Himalaya, kimberlites and lamproites of southern India, and ground ice hazards in Iceland.
+I've co-supervised more than 10 PhD students in that time, working on deep subduction and element cycling in the Alps, isotopic fingerprinting of tectonic units in the Himalaya, channel flow and crustal melting in the Himalaya, kimberlites and lamproites of southern India, and ground ice hazards in Iceland.

 From Jan 2008 to Dec 2009 I held a COLMSCT Teaching Fellowship entitled: yOU-Map: Delivering spatial geological data digitally to a distance-learning community.
-This project aimed to deliver innovative teaching of spatial geological data in a digital context to a distance-learning community of students, primarily focusing on the rewrite of the second-level Geology course (S260, being replaced by S276).
+This project aimed to deliver innovative teaching of spatial geological data in a digital context to a distance-learning community of students, primarily focusing on the rewrite of the second-level Geology course (S260, which was being replaced by S276).
 You can read about that project here.

-I have a keen interest in outreach activities, in particular coordinating, designing and running visits to local primary schools that give children hands-on experience of rocks, minerals and fossils, and to talk about what geologists do (>40 visits since 2007).
+I have a keen interest in outreach activities, in particular coordinating, designing and running visits to local primary schools that give children hands-on experience of rocks, minerals and fossils, and insights into what geologists do (>40 visits since 2007).
 These visits also give valuable teaching experience to our OU graduate students , some of whom have subsequently pursued careers in school teaching.
 I am a STEM Science and Engineering Ambassador.

 I have also worked on BBC projects, including 'Nature of Britain', pursuing an interest in wildlife that occupies much of my leisure time.